Raf Vallone: Personal life

 Vallone was married to actress Elena Varzi from 1952 until his death.
 They had three children, two of whom are actors, Eleonora Vallone (born 1955) and Saverio Vallone (born 1958).
 The family lived for many years at a villa constructed near Sperlonga.
 During the late 1950s, Vallone was romantically entangled with Brigitte Bardot.

-Though an avowed communist for much of his life, Vallone was never an enrolled member of the Italian Communist Party, due to his opposition to Stalinism.
+Though an avowed communist sympathizer for much of his life, Vallone was never an enrolled member of the Italian Communist Party, due to his opposition to Stalinism.

 In 2001, he published his autobiography, L'alfabeto della memoria, with Gremese (Rome).

 Death

 Vallone died from a heart attack in Rome on 31 October 2002.
 His body was buried at his family chapel in the municipal cemetery of Tropea, his birthplace.